 Troubleshoot mapped network drives that connect to SharePoint Online

-Mapping a library as a network drive is temporary and supported only through Internet Explorer.
-Instead, sync SharePoint files with the new OneDrive sync client which provides Files On-Demand.
-Access all your files in OneDrive without using local storage space.
+Mapping a network drive uses WebDav, an older technology which is slower and less reliable than syncing SharePoint files with the new OneDrive sync client.
+The OneDrive sync client provides Files On-Demand, which allows you to access all your files in OneDrive without using local storage space.

 Troubleshoot mapped network drive error messages

-When you browse to a mapped network drive, you may receive an error message that resembles the following:
+When you browse to a mapped network drive, you may receive one of the following error messages:

 For Internet Explorer 10 with Windows 8 or Windows 7, install the hotfix to resolve this problem.
-Go to Error when you open a SharePoint Document Library in Windows Explorer or map a network drive to the library after you install Internet Explorer 10.
+See the article Error when you open a SharePoint Document Library in Windows Explorer or map a network drive to the library after you install Internet Explorer 10 for more information.

 Authenticate to Office 365

 Make sure that you're authenticated to Office 365.
 To do this, sign in to the SharePoint Online site by using your Office 365 work or school account credentials, and make sure that you select the Stay signed in option as seen in the following screen shot:

 After you map a network drive to SharePoint Online, you must occasionally connect to the SharePoint Online site by using Internet Explorer and select the Stay signed in option.
 This prevents the session that's used by the mapped network drive from expiring.
 A mapped network drive that's connected to SharePoint Online is only supported when these steps are performed within Internet Explorer.

 If you previously didn't check the Stay signed in option and then browse to a SharePoint Online site or the Office 365 portal and you're already signed in, you must first sign out, and then sign in again by using the Stay signed in option.
 To do this, follow these steps: